 Entertainment is another area that you can overspend on even if you’re under your entertainment budget every month.

-Do you buy a lot of movies only to have them sitting on your shelf after watching them once?
+- Movies on a shelf – Do you buy a lot of movies only to have them sitting on your shelf after watching them once?
 I made it a goal several years ago to only buy movies I will definitely re-watch.
+Even a cheap movie you bought but never watch for $10 is wasted money sitting on a shelf.

-Going to the movies is similar.
-There are some movies that I definitely have to see opening weekend (Avengers, anyone?).
+- Going to see “all the movies” – There are some movies that I definitely have to see opening weekend (Avengers, anyone?).
 There are others I’m just like “Meh.”
 Still, there are others I know I will want to see eventually but don’t need the movie theater experience to watch them.

-For the movies that I may want to see on the big screen, there are many AMC theaters that now offer discounted tickets on Tuesdays.
+- Not shopping around for discounts – AMC theaters (and other theaters) offer discounted tickets on Tuesdays.
 This is generally around $5 for a ticket and can sometimes include a free small popcorn.
 The crowds are a little bit heavier but you still get that movie theater experience without the movie theater cost.

-You can also rent movies for cheap on Amazon or iTunes.
-These are usually only a couple of bucks to rent and can be worth it.
+- Rent digitally – Amazon and iTunes usually will only charge a couple of bucks to rent a movie.
 Even if you rent a movie first and decide you want to buy it later, you’re still only out a couple of bucks more than you would have been.
 Not too shabby!

-Lastly, I’m more than willing to bet that most of you have a Netflix account as well.
-There are a ton of options on there for both modern and classic movies as well.
-There is a good chance that whatever movie you kind of want to see right now in the theater will be on Netflix sooner or later.
+- Netflix and Hulu – I’m more than willing to bet that most of you have a Netflix or Hulu account.
+There are a ton of options on there for both modern and classic movies.
+There is a good chance that whatever movie you kind of want to see right now in the theater will be on either of these services sooner or later.

 I recently watched a Jet Li movie called Hero that came out in 2002 I originally wanted to see in theaters.
 It finally made it to Netflix within the past year.
 I don’t write movie reviews, but let’s just say I’m glad I didn’t see that one in the theater. 😉